Website hosted by arc19 Web Design.

 If the investigation committee decide that the complaint is unfounded, or that no further action is to be taken, the member(s) raising the complaint will be advised, in writing, accordingly.

 N.B.
-If the management committee deem the incident as Gross Misconduct, such as theft or violence, they have the right to suspend the offender(s).
-A Special General Meeting will be called for members to determine the severity of the sentence.
+Where an incident has been deemed to be Gross Misconduct, such as theft or violence, and membership of the Club has been suspended or removed, an appeal can be made to the Members of the Club and a Special General Meeting will be called for members to determine the severity of the sentence.

 (a) Alterations to the preceding rules can only be made at a duly constituted General Meeting of the Club.
 Written notice of the proposed alterations must be given to the Secretary four weeks prior to such a meeting.
 The Secretary must ensure that the proposed amendments are printed in full, in the circular calling the General Meeting.